oktadev/okta-blog/_source/_posts/2021-10-29-things-to-keep-in-mind-about-auth.md

 </tr>
 <tr>
     <td>{% img blog/things-to-keep-in-mind-about-auth/grants/refresh.jpg alt:"Refresh Token" width:"150" %}</td>
     <td markdown="span">**Refresh Token** is not a grant type, per se.
-It's an extra scope that works with select other grant types to get longer access to resources.
-Authorization Code, Device Code, Hybrid, and Resource Owner Password flows support refresh tokens.</td>
+It's a long-lived token the application may receive to get longer access to resources.
+Authorization Code, Device Code, Hybrid, and Resource Owner Password flows support refresh tokens if the authorization server is configured to give the app refresh tokens.</td>
 </tr>
 <tr>
     <td>{% img blog/things-to-keep-in-mind-about-auth/grants/pkce.jpg alt:"Proof Key for Code Exchange" width:"150" %}</td>
-    <td markdown="span">**Proof Key for Code Exchange** (PKCE) is a flow to create a secret to use before exchanging for tokens.
+    <td markdown="span">**Proof Key for Code Exchange** (PKCE) is a flow to create a secret to use before exchanging the authorization code for tokens.
 This is not a grant type used on its own, but as an extra layer of security to the Authorization Code flow.</td>
 </tr>
 <tr>
     <td>{% img blog/things-to-keep-in-mind-about-auth/grants/hybrid.jpg alt:"Hybrid" width:"150" %}</td>
-    <td markdown="span">**Hybrid** is a grant type from OpenID Connect spec.
+    <td markdown="span">**Hybrid** is a set of grant types from the OpenID Connect spec.
 The `code id_token` flow is the most common and combines two grants.
-It combines Authorization Code and Implicit grant types, and the response includes both the Access and ID tokens.</td>
+It returns an access token via the Authorization Code grant and an ID token via the Implicit grant.</td>
 </tr>
 <tr>
     <td>{% img blog/things-to-keep-in-mind-about-auth/grants/implicit.jpg alt:"Implicit" width:"150" %}</td>
     <td markdown="span">**Implicit** is a grant type that used to be recommended for native and JavaScript apps.
 It is a simplified version of the Authorization Code grant but doesn't require the authorization code exchange for the access token.
-Because of security risks, OAuth 2.0 no longer recommends this grant type and it will be dropped in the upcoming OAuth 2.1.</td>
+Because of the security risks, OAuth 2.0 no longer recommends this grant type and it will be dropped in the upcoming OAuth 2.1 spec.</td>
 </tr>
 <tr>
     <td>{% img blog/things-to-keep-in-mind-about-auth/grants/resource-owner.jpg alt:"Resource Owner Password" width:"150" %}</td>
-    <td markdown="span">**Resource Owner Password** grant type is a flow used where the client has a high degree of trust.
-Because of the risks involved in directly handling credentials, OAuth 2.0 no longer recommends this grant type and it will be dropped in the upcoming OAuth 2.1.
+    <td markdown="span">**Resource Owner Password** grant type is a flow used by trusted first-party clients.
+Because of the risks involved in applications directly handling credentials, OAuth 2.0 no longer recommends this grant type and it will be dropped in the upcoming OAuth 2.1.
 There might be legacy applications requiring this flow, but that's the only reason to use it.</td>
 </tr>
 </table>